1965–66 UCLA Bruins men's basketball team

 The 1965–66 UCLA Bruins men's basketball team finished the season in second place, under head coach John R. Wooden.
 It won the Los Angeles Classic Championship and completed the year with an 18–8 overall record.

 Preseason

 The 1965–1966 UCLA Bruin team was the ranked No. 1 in preseason polls.
-On November 27, 1965, the freshmen team, led by Lew Alcindor, defeated the varsity team 75–60 in the first game in the new Pauley Pavilion.
+On November 27, 1965, the freshmen team, led by Lew Alcindor (later known as Kareem Abdul-Jabbar), defeated the varsity team 75–60 in the UCLA Women's gym.
 Alcindor scored 31 points and had 21 rebounds in that game although the defeat had no effect on the varsity's national ranking.
 The Bruins were still number one the following week.

+The game was not played in the ‘women’s gym’.
+It was actually the first game played at Pauley Pavilion.